 Dr Lahiru Handunnetthi

 Dr Handunnetthi’s research interests are in the inflammatory diseases of the nervous system.
 His research focuses on understanding how human genetic variation contributes to neurological disease and how knowledge of genetic risk factors can be used to identify novel drug targets.

-His research interests are in the inflammatory diseases of the central nervous system such as multiple sclerosis and schizophrenia.
-He is involved in the functional characterisation of genetic risk alleles discovered through genome wide association studies, application of epigenetic information to identify disease relevant cell types and integration of various forms of genomic data to discover new drug targets.
+He is involved in the functional characterisation of genetic risk alleles discovered through genome wide association studies and integration of various forms of genomic data to discover new drug targets.